Financial Support Package

 A: Universities in Australia are publicly funded by the Australian Government.
 As an independent provider, Kaplan Business School does not receive such funding from the government and therefore does not have the resources or scale to match the universities.

 It should also be noted KBS has only 10% of the number of students enrolled on average at each Australian university, which means we are nowhere near the beneficiaries of the enormous revenues they generate.
+In addition, only 13% of providers have reduced their fees due to COVID-19, with KBS being one of them.

 A fairer comparison would be to assess KBS’s financial hardship measures to other non-university providers across Australia.
 To our knowledge, no other institution has publicly announced measures as generous or as extensive as those that have been launched by us.